-Lower Columbia College is one of thirty public community and technical college districts in the state of Washington, providing comprehensive, open-door academic programs, workforce education, basic skills and community service educational programs to approximately 4,302 students.
-The College confers bachelor of applied science and associates degrees, certificates and high school diplomas.
+Lower Columbia College is one of thirty public community and technical college districts in the state of Washington, providing comprehensive, open-door academic programs, workforce education, basic skills and community service educational programs to approximately 4,040 students.
+The College confers bachelor of applied science, associates degrees, certificates and high school diplomas.
 The College was established in 1934 and its primary purpose is to ensure each learner's personal and professional success, and influence lives in ways that are local, global, traditional, and innovative.
 The College's vision is to be a powerful force for improving the quality of life in our community.
 Our campus community promotes and fosters an environment of integrity, respect, collaboration, cooperation, inclusion, and innovation that fosters personal growth, academic excellence, and accountability.

-The College campus is located in Longview, Washington; however, as the lone institution of higher education in the immediate area, it services a regional population of approximately 119,000 residents.
+The College campus is located in Longview, Washington; however, as the lone institution of higher education in the immediate area, it services a regional population of approximately 116,000 residents.
 The College is governed by a five-member Board of Trustees appointed by the governor of the state with the consent of the state Senate.
-In accordance with Washington State law governing technical colleges, the College's board includes one member from business and one member from labor.
-In addition, the college has a Governor-appointed student trustee who is prohibited from voting on personnel or collective bargaining matters.
 By statute, the Board of Trustees has full control of the College, except as otherwise provided by law.